My Life Would Suck Without You: Composition

-"My Life Would Suck Without You" is a pop, power pop and pop rock which is somewhat closer to dance-pop than her earlier hit "Since U Been Gone".
+"My Life Would Suck Without You" is a pop, power pop, and pop rock song which is somewhat closer to dance-pop than her earlier hit "Since U Been Gone".
 The song is set in the time signature of common time and has a moderate fast tempo of 145 beats per minute.
 It was written in a key of A major and Clarkson's vocal range within the song spans from A_{3} to E_{5}.
 The instruments utilized in the song include synthesizers, guitars, drums, and bass.
 The song begins with mellow guitar plucking and transcends into a melody of synthesizers, guitars, and synthesized pop drums.
 The melody then cascades into a chorus of crashing cymbals, bass, synthesizers, and loud guitars.
 The lyrics for "My Life Would Suck Without You" are centered around a tumultuous relationship.